JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/jump_to_error/index.md

 We used the type `list` in this case.
 We'll explain more in a moment.

-Our simple `add_guardian` method does the trick and now our tests pass.
+Our new field and the simple `add_guardian` method does the trick: now our tests pass.
 Pretend for a moment that we made a typo.
 Do the following:

+- Change the last line of `players.py` to `self.guardiansxxx.append(guardian)`

 - Open `guardian.py` in that tab

-- Change the last line to `self.guardiansxxx.append(guardian)`

 - Watch the tests fail with a traceback

-- Click on the error link for `player.py:13: AttributeError`
+- Click on the error link for `player.py:12: AttributeError`

 - PyCharm re-opens the file, on the line of the error